tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - And guess what—when you keep a routine for yourself... it’s easier to keep them on one.

+# You Are Capable of Change

+- As a friend would say about him:
+  - What’s incredible as an observer was to watch him fall in love with his kids...
+It was everything against his grain to succumb to this outside influence of children.
+Love had control over him.
+He felt vulnerable.
+A vulnerability he had never had in his life.

+- This softness started to show itself in little hints, in the oddest and yet most personal of places.
+It was entries in Williams’s fishing journal, where for the first time he began to write about the kids he had long ignored.
+It was the signed poster his daughter found under piles of memorabilia after her father’s death that just said, “To my beautiful daughter.
+I love you.
+Dad.”

+- You have that kind of vulnerability now.
+Those same powerful forces are gnawing at you too, hopefully, and making progress on that tough exoskeleton you developed to protect yourself from the world.
+You can let this parenthood thing change you.
+You can let this make you better.
+You can even begin—no matter how far you are down the road, as Williams was—to make up for mistakes you might have made early in your parenting days.
+It’s never too late.

+# Make Sure You Make Time for Crazy

+- No one is too important or too busy to have some crazy time at home.
+No one is above getting pummeled by their kid in bed.
+No father should hesitate before singing at the top of his lungs while he shaves.
+These moments are the best moments.
+If they’re rare, you’re doing it wrong.

+- They should be regular, they should be routine.

+# We Are All Complicated

+- You might think it was devastating for the comedian Pete Davidson, who lost his father on September 11, to learn that his father was far from perfect.
+His parents’ marriage had not been great (which is why they were separated and divorced not long before that tragic day).
+His father had done drugs and gotten into trouble more than once in his adult life.
+As Pete grew older and discovered more and more about his heroic father, who died saving people in the collapse of the Twin Towers, he wasn’t disappointed, he was heartened.

+- These failings and foibles humanized his father in a way that the stories his friends and family told the then seven-year-old Pete about his dad never could.
+“It made me realize that he had his own issues,” Pete explained to Judd Apatow in Sicker in the Head.
+“He had problems just like everybody else.
+But it also made me realize that even with all that, his morals were still intact, and none of that prevented him from being a hero.”

+- No one is perfect, least of all you.
+We are all complicated.
+We are all works in progress (emphasis, though, on progress).
+You don’t need to hide it.
+You don’t need to feel guilty.
+It won’t prevent you from being great at this most important job... nor from being a hero if the moment calls for it.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to